spatie/laravel-query-builder/docs/features/appending-attributes.md

 Finally, when trying to append data that has not been allowed using `allowedAppends()` an `InvalidAppendQuery` exception will be thrown along with a list of allowed appends.

-You can prevent this exception from being thrown by setting `throwInvalidQueryExceptions` to false using `$queryBuilder->throwInvalidQueryExceptions(false)`.
+You can prevent this exception from being thrown by setting `throwInvalidQueryExceptions` to false using `$queryBuilder->disableInvalidQueryExceptions()`.
 This will disable throwing exceptions for any type of invalid query (including invalid filters, sorts, includes, appends and fields).